svylabs/LiquidAX/WHITEPAPER.md

 - Borrowers are incentivized to maintain an appropriate collateralization ratio, as liquidations are only triggered when there is significant market consensus.
 The one-hour delay allows borrowers to reassess their positions before potential liquidation.
 - Borrowers are incentivized to set competitive origination fees, as collateral with the lowest fees will be prioritized in redemption events.
-- Borrowers benefit from a no-interest model, with only a one-time origination fee, updatable based on market conditions, making this a cost effective alternative for borrowers.
+- Borrowers benefit from a no-interest model, with only dynamically payable fee based on borrowing, updatable based on market conditions, making this a cost effective alternative for borrowers.

-## Dealers

-Dealers are motivated to monitor borrowing positions and trigger liquidation auctions when necessary.
-By participating in the auction process, dealers play a crucial role in maintaining the stability of the protocol.

 ## Stability Pool Participants